snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 DREAM
 ~~~~~

-For the DREAM method, one can define the number of chains used with the
+For the DREAM method, one can define the number of chains (minimum 3)
+used with the
 ``chains`` specification.
 The total number of generations per chain in
 DREAM is the number of samples divided by the number of chains.
 The
 number of chains randomly selected to be used in the crossover each time